hodzanassredin/hodzanassredin.github.com/_posts/2014-07-02-way-to-computation-expressions.md

         action()
 }
 {% endhighlight %}
-Also we can pass builders as parameters, because they are first class sitizens.
+Also we can pass builders as parameters, because they are first class citizens.
 {% highlight fsharp %}
 let divideByWorkflow (workflow:MaybeBuilder) init x y z =
     workflow